Subbath Cluster Dynamical Mean-Field Theory: The 1-Wasserstein distance

 Comparing two spectral functions is a delicate exercise, since these are basically sets of broadened delta peaks, and simply subtracting them may exaggerate the effect of a discrepancy in peak location.

-Instead, we use the Kolmogorov-Smirnov (KS) statistical test~\cite{ks-test}, which compares the cumulative distributions $F$ rather than the actual spectra:
+Instead, we use the 1-Wasserstein (1-WD) distance~\cite{Wasserstein}, which compares the cumulative distributions $F$ rather than the actual spectra:

 where $A(\omega)$ is the spectral function.
-The KS number is defined as the maximal absolute difference between these cumulative distributions, as illustrated on Fig.~\ref{fig: ks-test}.
-Thus, the ideal fit is naturally obtained when $\text{KS}\to 0$.
+The 1-WD distance is defined as the sum of the absolute difference between these cumulative distributions, as illustrated on Fig.~\ref{fig: 1wd-test}.
+Thus, the ideal fit is naturally obtained when $\text{1-WD}\to 0$.
 This test is particularly good for our case because it makes no assumption about the shapes of the distribution (it is non-parametric).